Mrs. Christine Evelyn Anderson

 Christine could be described as casually religious, of an anglican-christian denomination.
 Due to childhood events the woman possesses quite a strong belief in the existence of ghosts, bundled which comes an interest into matters of spiritualism.
 She's acutely aware of all the scandalous hoaxes undertaken in the previous decades regarding the field of communicating with the dead, and has come to only show deeper interest towards stories that can't be immediately proven to be fake.

-Born to a middleclass family as Christine Evelyn Porter she grew up in an old house on the outskirts of London.
+Born to a low-middleclass family as Christine Evelyn Porter she grew up in an old house on the outskirts of London.
 In her youth the house showed signs of being haunted by the spirit of her grandmother, until the old womans will was located.
-Christine married Jonathan at the age of 18, and had her one and only child Victor at the age of 19.
+Christine married Jonathan at the age of 18, and soon had her one and only child Victor.
 Despite the usual hardships, thinking back on it, she considers it to have been a happy marriage.
 Once Victor got older she went to work as an investigative journalist for Peregrine Press Agency, selling her stories on to various interested publications.
 She escaped compulsory conscription during WW2 due to Victors age.

 She heard of her husbands death in the summer of 1945.
 Caught in a Werwolf ambush, along with most of the rest of his section.
 Christine got together with other widows for support and, through them, learnt of outlandish claims that the men who'd survived the attack had written home about.